vaibhaviBachu/VaibhaviBachu/README.md

 # Hi, I'm Vaibhavi Gupta 👋

-Data Analyst | Curious about data & patterns
+Data Analyst |  Machine Learning | Curious about data & patterns

 I genuinely enjoy working with data — cleaning messy datasets, asking why numbers behave the way they do, and turning them into insights that make sense.
 Most of my work is in **data analytics**, and I also enjoy using **machine learning to make predictions and understand trends**.